Probable-Futures/data-engineering/README.md

 ## Testing the tilesets

-Refer to the README file inside the [mapbox-tileset-validation](/mapbox-tileset-validation/README.md) folder and read the instruction of how to validate the Mapbox vector tiles against the netCDF files (the original data Woodwell data).
+Refer to the README file inside the [mapbox-tileset-validation](/mapbox-tileset-validation/README.md) folder and read the instructions on how to validate the Mapbox vector tiles against the netCDF files (the original data from Woodwell).

 ## Resources